The nuts and bolts of our course design workshop

 - We typically have 1 facilitator for every 5-6 workshop participants, which allows us to have a table leader for each small group discussion who thoroughly understands the workshop.
 This also gives us enough facilitators with different perspectives/backgrounds to provide good feedback to individuals.

 - We use facilitators who are faculty members in the disciplines represented by the participants.
 We have found that having content experts (faculty in science, history, or math, for example) as facilitators reaps benefits in terms of engaging faculty intellectually in the course design process.
 We have found this to be very successful in overcoming the resistance of many faculty members to education workshops.
-One workshop participant famously remarked, "I spent my time in this workshop thinking about history, and, doggone it, you managed to get under my natural resistance to this sort of stuff."

 - We have found that past workshop participants commonly make excellent facilitators.

 Having a meeting of leaders and facilitators before the workshop

 - An intensive pre-workshop facilitator meeting is crucial, because the workshop facilitators play extremely important roles in helping participants understand our course design process, in guiding small group discussions, and in helping participants when they are stuck.

 - Leaders and facilitators meet for at least a half a day before the workshop to go over the workshop schedule in detail, to discuss the aims of each small group discussion and approaches to making discussions work, and to practice setting straw goals for courses and providing advice on other people's goals.
 We cannot overemphasize how crucial this pre-workshop meeting is.
 If you wish to see the details of our pre-workshop meeting, you can download a leader's schedule (Acrobat (PDF) 149kB Jan5 06).

 Limiting talking heads and providing adequate work time